swarmion/swarmion/README.md

 <!-- ALL-CONTRIBUTORS-BADGE:END -->

-A set of tools to build and deploy type-safe Serverless microservices.
+A set of tools to build and deploy type-safe microservices.
+In order to see a working example of these tools, check out [Swarmion template](https://github.com/swarmion/template).

 This projet is composed of the following packages:

-- [@swarmion/serverless-contracts](./packages/serverless-contracts): generate and use type-safe contracts in your microservices
+- [@swarmion/serverless-contracts](./packages/serverless-contracts): generate and use type-safe contracts in your Serverless microservices
 - [@swarmion/serverless-plugin](./packages/serverless-contracts-plugin): a Serverless plugin to safely deploy microservices
 - [@swarmion/eslint-plugin](./packages/eslint-plugin): an eslint plugin with rules to enforces proper usage of contracts